 Despite being one of the more difficult hikes we have attempted with kids, the views are definitely worth the effort.
 I would recommend this trail for older children who will enjoy the challenge of making it to the peak, but definitely don’t forget your sturdy hiking shoes, water, and snacks!

 After we finished the hike of Mount Tammany, we spent some time splashing in the water and skipping rocks on the Delaware River.
-As a reward for completing our hike, we decided to venture over to Village Farmer and Bakery in Delaware Water Gap for some barbeque and apple pie – delicious!
+As a reward for completing our hike, we decided to venture over to Village Farmer and Bakery in Delaware Water Gap for some barbecue and apple pie – delicious!
 It was a perfect way to unwind and relax after a fulfilling hike at Mount Tammany.

 Despite the brief outburst of disgust from my son on the Red Dot trail, we all actually really enjoyed scrambling up the never-ending rocky terrain.
 The panoramic views of Mount Minsi (on the Pennsylvania side) and of the Delaware Water Gap from the top of Mount Tammany are incredible.
 Even my son later admitted that this was one of his favorite hikes (although he may have been thinking of the apple pie we ate afterwards)!